-Grapefruit essential oil can be used aromatically, topically and internally.
+Grapefruit essential oil can be used aromatically, topically and internally, and it’s an excellent essential oil for summer.
 Here’s a quick breakdown of the best ways to use grapefruit oil safely and effectively:

 - Aromatically: Grapefruit oil can be diffused throughout your home using an oil diffuser or inhaled directly from the bottle.
 Try this method by inhaling grapefruit vapors to help the body let go of bloating and retained water, headaches, stress, and depression.

 - Topically: When using grapefruit oil on your skin, it should be diluted with equal parts of a carrier oil, like coconut or jojoba oil.
 Combine the two and then rub them onto any area in need, including sore muscles, acne-prone skin or your abdomen to improve digestion.